massgravel/activation/README.md

 terms more people might understand, NSLP is analogous to COA.

 ### Volume Licensing
-Microsoft's bigger customers that "need" more licenses for more computer can opt in for an easier way to manage and pay their Microsoft overlords for their OS needs.
+Microsoft's bigger customers that "need" more licenses for more computers can opt in for an easier way to manage and pay their Microsoft overlords for their OS needs.
 Volume licensing offers two ways to activate Microsoft products: via the